The Whole World's Goin' Crazy

 The Whole World's Goin' Crazy is the fifth studio album by Canadian rock band April Wine, released in September 1976.
 With the release of this album Steve Lang had replaced Jim Clench on bass.
-It reached #1 in Canada on the RPM national album chart on May 8, 1976, and remained there for two weeks.
+It reached No. 1 in Canada on the RPM national album chart on May 8, 1976, and remained there for two weeks.
 The album was the first in Canadian history to have platinum advanced sales orders.

 Track listing

 All tracks written by Myles Goodwyn unless otherwise noted.